Alebasso01/Alebasso01/README.md

 👨‍🎓 Hi!
 My name is Alessandro, and I earned my [Bachelor's Degree](https://corsi.unige.it/corsi/8719)  in **Computer Engineering** at the University of Genoa in 2023.

-🤖 I am currently pursuing a [Master's Degree](https://corsi.unige.it/en/corsi/11160)  in **Computer Engineering**, specializing in **Artificial Intelligence and Human-Centered Computing**.
+🎓 I am currently pursuing a [Master's Degree](https://corsi.unige.it/en/corsi/11160)  in **Computer Engineering**, specializing in **Artificial Intelligence and Human-Centered Computing**.

-💻 I am passionate about technology and programming, and I enjoy tackling new challenges to improve my skills.
+🤖🧠 I am passionate about technology, with a particular interest in Artificial Intelligence and Machine Learning, and I enjoy tackling new challenges to enhance my skills.